 Solution 8: Clear Steam’s download cache

-As mentioned in the causes, Steam cache can cause problems to your activities.
+As mentioned in the causes, a Steam cache can cause problems to your activities.
 So clearing them might help fix the problem.

 - Open Steam and head over to the menu options.